 Once you know what the profitable channel is, set it on auto-pilot and start growing other channels.

 Create content that fits your style and feels authentic (remember, content is more than blogs)

 Launch your first Facebook ad campaign to build some awareness and visibility for your brand (Download Facebook ad campaign setup cheatsheet here).

 Growing your online brand is not rocket science.
 It does, however, require some prioritization and patience.
-Instead of going “all in”, test different approaches, notice what works and then invest time and effort into winning combination of marketing tactics.
+Instead of going “all in”, test different approaches, notice what works, and then invest time and effort into winning a combination of marketing tactics.